ki77ens/apsf/README.md

 ## Description

-The "Page Checker" is a Python script designed to verify the availability and accessibility of multiple web pages or subdomains on a web server.
+The "Admin panel & Subdomain finder" is a Python script designed to verify the availability and accessibility of multiple web pages or subdomains on a web server.
 By utilizing the `requests` library, this tool checks the existence of URLs by appending paths or subdomains to a provided base URL.

 ## Features